jannatul20/Canadian-Oil-Price/README.md

 # Canadian-Oil-Price

+**Full link of report of this project work available at "https://medium.com/@jannatulnaeema/fueling-the-debate-81d1bf66ce09"**

 Canada is one of the largest crude oil producers in the world, with significant reserves of both conventional and unconventional oil; this fact, coupled with recent spikes in gas prices, has inspired me to undertake a project aimed at gaining a deeper understanding of the Canadian oil production and export industry.
 By conducting a thorough analysis of the production and export data available, I hope to shed light on the the Canadian crude oil market and identify the key factors driving recent price fluctuations.

 Datasets: I used total 3 datasets for this project.